Affenpinscher – The Monkey-Faced Terrier

 How often do Affenpinschers need grooming?

-They need brushing a couple times a week and professional grooming every few months.
+They need brushing a couple of times a week and professional grooming every few months.

 Are Affenpinschers hypoallergenic?